oresat/oresat-linux/oresat_linux_standards.md

 - The candaemon and Linux updater are the only enabled OreSat daemons.
 The main process daemon will **not** be enabled.
     - *The candaemon needs to enable due to it being the main way to control the Linux board over the CANbus.*
     - *The updaters need to be enable to resume updates or reverts after power shutdowns incase packages are in a broken state (a broken candaemon is a dead board).*
-    - *The C3 card will tell the a Linux board's candaemon to turn on the main process when the C3 card want it up.*
+    - *The C3 card will tell the a Linux board's candaemon to turn on the main process when the C3 card wants it up.*

 ### DBus
 - Use DBus
-    - *A lot of lanagues have support for dbus bindings, see [freedesktopn dbus bindings] for a list.*
+    - *A lot of lanagues have support for dbus bindings, see [freedesktop dbus bindings] for a list.*
-    - *The candaemon acts as the frontend and interface for the CANbus, therefor the main projects can be implemented in mostly any programing language and not have to worry about finding / making a CAN library following [CANopen] specifications for that specific language.*
+    - *The candaemon acts as the frontend and interface for the CANbus, therefor the main projects can be implemented in mostly any programing language and not have to worry about finding / making a CAN library following [CANopen] 301 specifications for that specific language.*
 - Only use system dbus **not** session dbus (aka user dbus).
 Install conf files to `/usr/share/dbus-1/system.d/`.
     - *No users, so no user dbus space.*
 - Follow dbus config file naming of `org.OreSat.LinuxBoard`, ie `org.OreSat.StarTracker`.